Barack Obama Bernie Sanders AOC Turned Away From Socialism Post Election Will Zohran Mamdani

 Which brings New York City, if not the entire country, to Zohran Mamdani proudly proclaiming that he too is a Democratic Socialist.

-Mr. Mamndani’s free bus program.
+Take, for example, his free bus program.
 New York’s Mass Transit Authority is run by a board at the behest of the governor.
-Given the financial woes of New York State and New York City, topped by President Trump withholding grant money, will Governor Kathy Hochul look the other way and dive into a free-for-all approach, sinking the City-State deeper into debt?
+Given the financial woes of New York State and New York City, topped by President Trump withholding grant money, will Governor Kathy Hochul look the other way and dive into a free-for-all bus approach that would cost New York City $800 million, sinking the City-State deeper into debt?

 For one, government is lousy at running near everything, and Governor Hochul has stated that she is against the idea.

 Two, grocery stores have a slim margin for error when it comes to profitability.
 Meaning it is extremely possible that these grocery stores become money pits.
 If they happen at all, many in the industry are coordinating a pushback, as Mr. Mamdani’s grocery store idea will hurt their business.
-Expect lawsuits to tie up the idea, maybe until he is voted out.
+I wouldn't be surprised if lawsuits tie up the idea, maybe until he is voted out.

 More practically, why not rezone the city to allow mom-and-pop grocers to open up?